In 2018, we implemented projects that resulted in a reduction of over 8,900 metric tons of GHG emissions from our

 At Hormel Foods, we have a number of projects in place that help reduce our greenhouse gas (GHG) emissions, ranging from improvements to our facilities to the way we transport our products to our customers.

 As established from our 2011 base year, our goal is to implement projects that reduce GHG emissions by 92,000 metric tons of carbon dioxide equivalent (CO2-e) by 2020.
-In 2017, we implemented projects that resulted in a reduction of over 6,000 metric tons of GHG emissions from our manufacturing operations, reaching 58 percent of our goal when combined with our progress since 2012.
-Of the total GHG emissions, direct GHG emissions were approximately 35 percent and indirect GHG emissions were approximately 65 percent.
-Normalized GHG emissions for manufacturing plants were 0.267 metric tons of CO2-e per ton of products sold, up seven percent from the prior-year level.
-We are currently not on pace to reach our 2020 goal.
+In 2018, we implemented projects that resulted in a reduction of over 8,900 metric tons of GHG emissions from our domestic manufacturing operations, reaching 67 percent of our goal when combined with our progress since 2012.
+Of the total GHG emissions, direct GHG emissions were approximately 31 percent and indirect GHG emissions were approximately 69 percent.
+Normalized GHG emissions for manufacturing plants were 0.289 metric tons of CO2-e per ton of products sold, up 1 percent from the prior-year level.
+We expect to meet our GHG emissions reduction goal in 2020 as we work with our partners to bring a 74 MW renewable wind field online.

 Our 2020 Goal